Job title Community sports coach

 You were at the RFU for six years, what did the role of community sports coach involve?

-A community sports coach is a qualified professional coach who provides high quality sports coaching and physical activity for young people.
-These coaches work with local authorities, sports governing bodies, schools, sports clubs and leisure centres.
-Aims of a community sports coach are to increase participation, support talent and provide an opportunity for young people to enjoy playing sport.
+A community sports coach job is a qualified professional coach who provides high quality sports coaching and physical activity for young people.
+These sports coaches work with local authorities, sports governing bodies, schools, sports clubs and leisure centres.
+The role of a community sports coach is to increase participation, support talent and provide an opportunity for young people to enjoy playing sport.

-That role covers a lot.
+That role of a sports coach covers a lot.
 What does a typical day involve?

-You look at your planner to see where you're coaching, what sessions you're delivering and then revise your session plans so you know exactly what you are coaching.
-You have to be flexible and amend what you had originally planned to deliver depending on what the teacher wants you to deliver or circumstances beyond your control such as the weather.
+Sports coaching jobs vary a lot each week but I look at your planner to see where I'm coaching, what sessions I'm delivering and then revise my session plans so I know exactly what I am coaching.
+You have to be flexible in sports coaching jobs and amend what you had originally planned to deliver depending on what the teacher wants you to deliver or circumstances beyond your control such as the weather.
 I would then travel off to my sessions, register at the schools reception and get taken to the PE department where I would meet and greet with the class teacher who gives me some information about the class.
 I used to deliver sessions for about an hour but often it depended on lesson time available.
-The sessions were fun, active and high paced with the overall aim of the children enjoying it and learning something about rugby.
-I had to use a whole variety of skills during the session which included explaining and demonstrating games and practices, observing and analysing skills to provide feedback for improving the player’s abilities and a constant overview of safety and enjoyment levels of the class.
+The sports coaching sessions were fun, active and high paced with the overall aim of the children enjoying it and learning something about rugby.
+I had to use a whole variety of skills during the job as a sports coach which included explaining and demonstrating games and practices, observing and analysing skills to provide feedback for improving the player’s abilities and a constant overview of safety and enjoyment levels of the class.
 The sessions were wrapped up with a re-cap of what was taught.
 I then had to log my data reports and record how many children have been coached and break that data down into various groupings for reporting procedures.
-The number and types of sessions you deliver are very varied and because Rugby is a seasonal sport there were times that I was very busy and times when the days were filled with other activities such as camps during school holidays.
+The number and types of sports coaching sessions you deliver are very varied and because Rugby is a seasonal sport there were times that I was very busy and times when the days were filled with other activities such as camps during school holidays.
 You can spend quite a lot of time planning and doing admin duties such as phoning and booking schools as part of an overall strategic plan.
 Festivals were a major part of our work programme because you want the participants to actually play the game as well as be coached, so you may end up running a whole festival for a group of schools in your area.
-As with any job you constantly need to make sure you have the most up to date and suitable skills to perform your role and we were often sent on Continuous Professional Development courses.
+As with any job as a sports coach you constantly need to make sure you have the most up to date and suitable skills to perform your role and we were often sent on Continuous Professional Development courses.
 Not only did we deliver actual coaching sessions but we often delivered coach education sessions to coaches in the evening and weekends so they can improve and develop their schools and clubs.
-One day was very rarely the same as the next.
+One day in my job as a sports coach was very rarely the same as the next.

 Did you enjoy it?